 Buying a ready-made business rather than starting one from scratch can be less risky, providing existing sales are good, costs are under control and cash flow is healthy.
 It can also work as part of a strategy to grow your existing business.
 But what does the process involve?

 Like anything, buying an existing business comes with various advantages and disadvantages.
-Before embarking on this pathway, you should be clear what they are.
+Before choosing this option, you should be clear what they are.

 So, although acquiring another business can take you to a whole new level of success – caution is advised.

 Many factors affect the value of a business, including type of business, how old it is, sector or market, location and (obviously) profitability.
 Even the state of the local or national economy can affect price, as can the reason for the sale and how soon the owner needs the money.
 When considering businesses, always find out why the sale is taking place.